Sebascerpo/verify-technical-test/APPROACH.md

 **Exclusion Logic**:
 - Documents are validated **before** extraction begins using `FormatValidator`
 - If validation fails, the document is excluded and no JSON output is generated
-- The system returns a clear error message: "Document does not match expected invoice format"
+- The system returns a clear error message: "Document does not match expected invoice format" (with filename context)
 - Excluded documents are tracked separately from processing failures in batch operations
+- Detailed logging shows which validation criteria failed (keywords found/missing, price patterns, length)

 **Implementation**:
-- Validation happens in `InvoiceService.process_invoice()` before extraction
+- Validation happens in `InvoiceService.process_invoice()` after OCR text validation but before extraction
-- `FormatValidator.is_valid_invoice_format()` performs the checks
+- `FormatValidator.is_valid_invoice_format()` performs the checks with detailed logging
+- Validation checks occur in order: keywords → price patterns → length
+- Each failed check logs specific details (e.g., "Found only 1/3 required keywords, Missing: ['total', 'date']")
-- Excluded documents are logged but not processed further
+- Excluded documents are logged with INFO level and tracked in batch processing summary

 **Tested Case**:
 - ✅ **Non-supported invoice**: `non-supported-invoice/fv089090060802125EB48112325.pdf`